Past Northern Transcontinentals: 1992, 1993, 1994, 1996, 1997, 2001, 2004, 2007, 2010, 2013 and 2016

 This is a tourists tour for riders looking for a scenic cross country ride.
 Our new route spends the first day exploring the coastal region of Puget Sound on Whidbey Island.
 The next day we climb through the Cascade Mountains while crossing the rural roads of northern Washington.
 On the third day we visit Grand Coulee Dam.
 As we continue east we cross the rugged Rocky Mountains in Montana and the Big Horn Mountains of Wyoming.

 We have had many weather related adventures on this tour.
 In 1992 a hailstorm blew in after lunch on the Big Horn Mountains.
 Most of the riders had shed their coats at lunch.
 The temperature dropped from 80 degrees to 45 degrees in minutes.
 Hailstones covered the highland meadows like snow.
 An occasional passing motor home made ridable tire tracks through the marble size hail.
 Some riders walked and pushed their bikes for over an hour.
-Finally we descended into Sheridan, Wyoming.
-The sun came out.
+Finally we descended into Sheridan, Wyoming and the sun came out.
 We were hot again.
 By the time we reached the motel the day of hail was just a bad memory.

 Don't be afraid.
 The weather isn't always that bad.
 The Northern Tour always adds more stories for veterans to tell.
 Every year is different because of the people, weather and even road conditions.
 We are looking forward to collecting a few more adventures on our cross-country tour!